From toning the skin to cooling hot feet, hydrosols have lots of practical uses.

 Some other practical uses:

-- Hydrosols are an excellent daily skin care treatment for most skin types.
-Lavender hydrosol is especially cooling for eczema and regenerative for fragile or damaged skin
+- Hydrosols are an excellent daily skin care treatment for most skin types

 - As a toner for all skin types

-- Use before or after shaving to prevent inflammation and ingrown hairs
+- Use before or after shaving to help soothe skin

-- It can be used for infants as a room spray for calming sleep, in the bath or spritzed on a cloth for a healthy alternative to baby wipes
+- It can be used for infants as a room spray for calming sleep, in the bath or spritzed on a cloth for an alternative to baby wipes

 - Young children can use it as their own personal and non-allergenic perfume mist